Yes, bearded dragons can eat sun beetles or fruit beetles as part of their diet.

 This will maximize the nutritional value of your pet reptile and help him stay strong and healthy.

-Additionally, all live prey should be provided fresh water before being offered as food.
+All live prey should be provided fresh water before being offered as food.

 How Often Should Bearded Dragons Eat Beetles?